JP-Portfolio/SOC-Automation-Lab/README.md

 _curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a_<br>
 _sudo tar -xvf wazuh-install-files.tar_<br>

 You will be presented with login credentials after installation.
-Use VM's public IP to login into Wazuh Dashboard.
+Use the VM's public IP to log into the Wazuh Dashboard.
 You can also find the login credentials in Wazuh-install-files directory.
-Next step is to deploy wazuh-agent on Windows Client.
+The next step is to deploy wazuh-agent on Windows Client.
-1. Click drop-down menu and Select Agents.
-You will see list of all deployed Agents.
-Initially you won't find any.
+1. Click the drop-down menu and Select Agents.
+You will see a list of all deployed Agents.
+Initially, you won't find any.
-2. Click Deploy New Agent and Select Windows and enter your Wazuh server IP and you will be presented with Powershell command to run on Client machine.
+2. Click Deploy New Agent, Select Windows, and enter your Wazuh server IP, and you will be presented with the Powershell command to run on the Client machine.
-3. Run command as administrator and start the wazuh-service using command _NET START WazuhSvc_
+3. Run the command as administrator and start the wazuh-service using the command _NET START WazuhSvc_
-4. Now the Agent will report to Wazuh Manager and you will see the active agents as shown in screenshot.
+4. Now the Agent will report to the Wazuh Manager, and you will see the active agents as shown in the screenshot.

 ![Screenshot 2024-06-18 185906](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/229e212f-6abe-4b2d-8c56-8f8e4a9c217f)